Help Center/ Log Tank Service/ FAQs/ Consultation/ What Are the Advantages of LTS Compared with Self-built ELK Stack?

 ☆☆☆☆☆

-ELK: Log alarm is not available.
+ELK: No log alarm function is available.

 LTS: Quasi-real-time log keyword and SQL alarms are available.